openhab/openhab-addons/bundles/org.openhab.binding.modbus.sungrow/README.md

 The binding supports only one thing:

-- `sungrowInverter`: The sungrow inverter
+- `sungrow-inverter`: The sungrow inverter

 ## Preparation